Brain Metastases

 Are brain metastases common?

-Occur in approximately 10-30% of people with cancer.
+Brain metastases are relatively common, occurring in approximately 10-30% of patients with cancer.

 Can brain metastases be prevented?

-No, but early detection and treatment of primary cancers can reduce risk.
+There is no known way to prevent brain metastases, but early detection and treatment of primary cancers may reduce the risk.

 If you have any feedback, please get in touch.